ONSdigital/dis-router-nginx-poc/README.md

 This service will accept wildcard routing inside the `from` directive for redirects or the `path` directive for path based routing.

+#### Nginx with retry

+This POC runs:

+- nginx as proxy
+- http-echo server for successful requests
+- not-found-server for 404s

+If you request `/business` it will be returned not found by the `not-found-server` and then proxy the request through to the http-echo server.

+If you request `/economy/*` the request will be returned by the `not-found-server`.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for details.